Home

 Some of the elements in the new product development plan can happen simultaneously to speed up the development time to market.

-New product management and development is a proactive market initiative and is one many successful companies undertake to keep current in their markets.
+New product management and development is a proactive market initiative; many successful companies undertake new product development to keep current in their markets.

 Return from New Product Development to Small Business Plan.